karaokeresearch/hellaprompter/README.md

-# socketprompter
+# Hellaprompter

-by Ross Brackett

-Socketprompter is a browser-based teleprompter built on nodejs/socket.io.
-Control your teleprompter from your phone, your laptop, whatever, and distribute to an unlimited number of prompter displays.
-No app required, all you need is node and a browser or two.
-Supports mirrored text!

-Basics of how to use socketprompter
-* Download it
-* Modify script.txt to your own teleprompter script - use http://dan.hersam.com/tools/smart-quotes.html to remove any funny-looking characters if you pasted from Word or Google Docs.
-But if you just Download-as Plain Text from Google Docs and there should be no problem.
-* Run:

-       npm install

-* Then run:

-       node server.js

-* Connect any teleprompter browser windows to http://yourIPaddress:8080
-* Need to flip text for a mirrored prompter? http://yourIPaddress:8080?flip=horizontal
-* You can also ?flip=vertical or ?flip=both
+The Hella Good Prompter

+Hellaprompter is a free teleprompter that works over wi-fi.
+You can use a phones or tablets as teleprompter terminals, a control surface, or both at once!
+It supports mirrored text.
+It runs right in the browser on any modern phone or laptop, no app required.
+All you need is a computer to run the web server and a wifi network where devices can talk to each other.
+I use it at work with an crappy old Android Fire HD tablet running the Silk browser and a $200 Glide Gear teleprompter.
+Also works great on computers with two or more displays.

+## Quick start
+Download the app and run it.

+Or, if you downloaded the source code, run `npm install` then `node server.js`

+A browser window will immediately launch, opened to the launcher.

+### Edit the script
+Select "Editor" from the dropdown, then "Go."
+In the editor, paste in your script and format it.
+Click "Save and update clients" and you're ready to start a teleprompter session.
+You can return here any time and update your script even in the middle of a session, or just keep a browser window open with the editor loaded if you want to make changes as you go.

+### Connect terminals
+If your prompter is a second monitor attached to your primary PC, open a new browser window.
+If you're using a phone or a tablet as the prompter, IM yourself the URL or scan the QR code.

+You can either control the prompter ("Controller") or open a prompter window ("Prompter".)
+If you're you're using a teleprompter with a beam splitter, you'll likely be choosing "Prompter (flip horizontal)."
+Don't forget to disable screensavers (at least until I figure out how to implement nosleep.js.)

+## Prompter instructions
+In Prompter mode:

-* Tap to go fullscreen
+* Click or tap the screen to go full-screen
-* To control the prompter, connect your phone or PC's browser to http://yourIPaddress:8080?control=true or http://localhost:8080?control=true

-In control mode:
+In Controller mode:

+* Scroll the window, and all connected Prompters will scroll with you.
+The top of your phone is the top of your screen.
+* Use the + and - buttons if you have a keyboard.
+Pinch to do the same on mobile (kinda works.)
 * A grey line appears on the screen.
-Above the line is a 16x9 aspect ratio landscape canvas, defining a good-guess safe area
+Above the line is a 16x9 aspect ratio landscape canvas, defining a good-guess safe area.

-* Scroll the window, and all connected terminals will scroll with you.
-The top of your phone is the top of your screen
-* Pinch to zoom text size (kinda works) or use the + and - buttons if you have a keyboard
-* If you update script.txt, type "r" and all terminals will refresh with the updated text without having to manually refresh
+## Known bugs

-There's a weird bug if you open a control and regular window in the same Chrome user instance (one in an incognito window is fine) performance tanks because the controlling Chrome won't emit as much.
-No idea why.
+On some older versions of Chrome (and maybe other browsers) there's a weird bug if you open both a controller and a prompter window in the same Chrome user instance, you get jerky motion, as the controlling Chrome won't emit as much for some reason.
+You can get around this if you open either your controller window or your prompter window(s) in an incognito window.